Marcus Aurelius On Happiness & Having A Happy Life

 You could, instead, find peace within yourself, in your own mind and soul.
 Your “soul” is the best place to find calm and quiet, harmony and relaxation, better than any place you might visit.

-In one of such moments, Marcus muses about how quickly life passes: “Existence flows past us like a river: The ‘what’ is in constant flux, the ‘why’ has a thousand variations.”
+In one of such moments, Marcus mused about how quickly life passes: “Existence flows past us like a river: The ‘what’ is in constant flux, the ‘why’ has a thousand variations.”

 What is happiness for the Stoics?

-Stoicism holds that a happy life has its seeds in a mental state of moral excellence.
+Stoicism holds that a happy life is seeded from a state of moral excellence.

 The founder of Stoicism, Zeno of Citium, defined happiness as a smooth flow of life.
 His successors, Cleanthes and Chrysippus, took forward this definition.

-And Marcus Aurelius says, “The happiness of your life depends upon the quality of your thoughts.”
+Marcus Aurelius said, “The happiness of your life depends upon the quality of your thoughts.”

 “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”